Comparing Clay vs. Highperformr for your go-to-market stack often comes down to five questions:

 The waterfall enrichment model works well.
 Instead of committing to one data provider's coverage, you sequence across multiple sources and only pay credits when a provider returns a result.
 Anthropic reported 3x their enrichment rate using Clay's multi-provider approach compared to their previous single-vendor setup.
 OpenAI doubled inbound lead enrichment from 40% to 80%.

-But there's a structural limitation behind that flexibility: Clay doesn't own or verify any of the data.
+But there is a structural limitation behind that flexibility: Clay does not own or verify any of the data.
 Every contact, every email, every phone number comes from a third-party provider in the marketplace.
 When data quality problems surface (bad phone numbers, outdated emails, incorrect job titles) the issue sits with the upstream provider, not Clay.
 For teams targeting niche geographies or unusual attributes, coverage gaps are real.

 The other cost of flexibility is complexity.
 Clay operates official cohort training programs, has spawned seven independent bootcamps, and the GTM Engineer role it pioneered commands a $160K median salary.
 Those facts tell you something about how accessible the platform is for an average sales rep or marketer.